 - Burglary in the Second Degree

 - Theft of Property in the First Degree

 - Theft of Services in the First Degree

 - Receiving Stolen Merchandise in the First Degree

 A Class B felony is slightly less severe than a Class A felony, but will still carry life-altering consequences if not acted upon quickly.
 The minimum sentenced jail time is two years, with a maximum of twenty years.
 Similar to a Class A felony, if a firearm is involved in the actual crime, the minimum sentence immediately escalates to a minimum of ten years imprisonment.
 The fines will not exceed $30,000 for a Class B felony.

 - Receiving Stolen Merchandise in the Second Degree

 A Class C felony carries the lightest consequences of all crimes, but they are still very severe.
 There’s a minimum jail sentence of one year and a day, to a maximum of ten years.
 Just like a Class A and Class B felony, if the use of a firearm is involved in the crime, the minimum sentence immediately escalates to ten years in jail.
-Fines for conviction of a Class C felony will not exceed $5,000.
+Fines can go up to $15,000.00 for a Class C felony.

 If you’re facing a felony offense charge, you need to reach out to a criminal defense law firm immediately to figure out what options are available to you.
 Dearman Law Firm has assisted thousands in your exact situation and can help protect your Constitutional rights.